jlpchepe/students-spa/README.md

 ## Components organization
-The folder src contains the components folder, inside this folder the directories are:
+The folder `src` contains the components folder, inside this folder the directories are:
-* generics: stores the generic components, the ones without relations with the business concepts.
+* `generics`: stores the generic components, the ones without relations with the business concepts.
-* business: stores the business related components, the ones with relations with the business concepts.
+* `business`: stores the business related components, the ones with relations with the business concepts.
-* routed: stores the components which are already linked with the router and state store of the application.
+* `routed`: stores the components which are already linked with the router and state store of the application.

-This separation separate concerns and facilitates testing.
+This organization separates concerns and facilitates testing.

 The rest of the folders are:
-* models: contains the necessary DTOs for the application, in this case, there is only one.
+* `models`: contains the necessary DTOs for the application, in this case, there is only one.
-* stores: stores for the application, MobX is used for state management.
+* `stores`: stores for the application, MobX is used for state management.
 There is only one, the student store.
-* styles: custom styles (SCSS) for the application.
+* `styles`: custom styles (SCSS) for the application.
 For simplicity, Bootstrap is used as CSS Framework.

+## Unit test
+Unit tests are located under the `src/__tests__` folder.

 ## Available Scripts